Gustavo Morales

-Gustavo Morales y Delgado (born March 27, 1959 in Toledo, Spain) is a Spanish journalist, periodist and former politician.
+Gustavo Morales y Delgado (born 27 March 1959 in Toledo, Spain) is a Spanish journalist, periodist and former politician.
 He is the former deputy director of the newspaper El Rotativo and former editor of the newspaper Ya.
 He has collaborated as a military analyst with BBC and Russia Today.
 He won the Carlos V Award for Journalism, two orders of Merit and Palma de Plata.

 Biography

-Gustavo Morales grew up between Toledo, Spain and the Madrid neighborhood of Carabanchel.
+Gustavo Morales grew up between Toledo, Spain and the Madrid neighbourhood of Carabanchel.

 At the age of eighteen, Morales began to travel the world.
 In his travels he visited especially the Muslim countries, where his interest in the Islamic world was born.
-He has traveled throughout Europe, Tunisia, Jordan, Egypt, Iraq, Iran, Afghanistan, China, Nepal, India, and Japan.
+He has travelled throughout Europe, Tunisia, Jordan, Egypt, Iraq, Iran, Afghanistan, China, Nepal, India, and Japan.
 He has collaborated in the translation of different works of scholars from the Islamic world, such as The Rights of Women in Islam of Ayatollah Motahari, The Islamic Government of Khomeini, The Sociology of Islam of Shariati and the Iranian Constitution of 1979.
 He has written articles on the subjects and given some lectures thereon.
-His university education took him to the faculties of History, Sociology and to Information Science, where he specialized.
+His university education took him to the faculties of History, Sociology and to Information Science, where he specialised.
 He wrote about the Iranian-Iraqi war, living in Al Amarah (Maysan) and Baghdad in 1982.
 He was an observer of the cease-fire in Iran.
 He has written two books on Islamic fundamentalism published in 1988, Imam Khomeini's Iran, and in 1990, Iran in the World.
 He was editor-in-chief of the magazine MC, directed the newspaper Ya and the program The Quadrilateral on Channel 7 TV.
 He was also editor-in-chief and deputy editor of the magazine Defensa, founded by Arturo Pérez-Reverte and Vicente Talón Ortiz.
 Before his travels he enlisted in the Legion.

 He was assistant director of El Rotativo, at CEU San Pablo University, was attached to the director of the magazine War Heat, and director of the online university newspaper ElRotativo.org.
 He has been a military analyst for the BBC since 2003.
 He has been a contributor to Legio XXI (Voluntary Reserve magazine), European Dialogue and El Semanal Digital.
 He collaborated on the radio programs of Intercontinental La Gran Esperanza, and Punto de Vista.
 He was also a sporadic member of the show El Gato al Agua on the television channel Intereconomía.
 He is currently directing the Orientando en HispanTV program.

 He has twice been sent to the Republic of Kazakhstan.